lucaspopp0/logan-backend/README.md

 # logan-backend

-The backend API for Logan
+The backend API for Logan.
+This is an unfinished project.

 ## Setup